lollilol/linux-minecraft-server-startscript/README.md

 ## How to download:

-+ Connect to your VPS via SSH.
++ Connect to your Server via SSH.
 + Go to the directory where you want to download the file
 + Execute `wget -O minecraft.sh https://drcrft.tk/mcscript`
 + Customize it with `nano minecraft.sh`